ctf0/vscode-autolink/README.md

 #### Notes :

 - some commands doesn't require any arguments ex.[Open File](https://gitlab.com/fr43nk/seito-openfile)
-- and some other requires an argument to be passed to the command to work which in this case the first captured group in the `linkPattern` will be used.
+- and some other requires an argument to be passed to the command ex.`workbench.action.quickOpen` to work which in this case the first captured group in the `linkPattern` will be used.